Branden Miller: "Miss Prada" and conception

 Miller says that Joanne's creation was inspired by videos made by YouTube personality Cara Cunningham, mainly her video "Leave Britney Alone".
 She was initially created as the character "Miss Prada", and had the role of a prostitute.
 Miller uploaded videos to YouTube of his character "Miss Prada", who would often proclaim her infatuation for singer Chris Brown and make sexual advances towards various men.
 The character was also inspired by the discovery of his adoption, which he says he wanted to "run away" from.
-The character also stemmed from Miller's belief that "every modern woman is a scammer".
+The character also stemmed from Miller's belief that "every modern white woman is a scammer".

 Joanne's appearance typically includes a fur coat and a mid-length blonde wig.

 In May 2016, Miller was emailed by an anonymous person claiming to work for Twitter, who would "verify" his account if he provided certain information.
 However, the anonymous person deleted Joanne's account instead.
 The person asked for $500 in return for the Twitter account, which Miller refused to pay.
 Eventually, the Twitter handle was returned to Miller and was also verified.

 In August 2016, Miller joined the entertainment network Super Deluxe to begin creating a series of videos starring Joanne the Scammer.
 The first, entitled "Caucasian Living with Joanne the Scammer", stars actress Chelsea Peretti.
 Miller also starred in an 8-minute long Thelma & Louise-themed short entitled "Khadi & Joanne", which also starred internet personality and comedian Khadi Don, and was produced by Super Deluxe as well.